alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 ## Frequently Asked Questions

+_Which languages are supported by this plugin_?

+Currently, Biz Courier & Logistics for WooCommerce supports English :us: and Greek :greece:.

 _Why is this plugin not part of the WordPress.org plugin directory_?

 Unfortunately this WordPress plugin cannot be featured in the WordPress plugin directory, due to the strict guidelines regarding the mentions of trademarks (see _Legal Disclaimer_ below) and usage of GPLv2 or later as the open source license.

+_What can I do to ensure the future of this plugin_?

+You got me, this isn't a frequently asked question, but it's an important one if this plugin has really helped you.
+Although I do try to keep this plugin stable and constantly up to date, I usually do it at the expense of my spare time.
+Consider supporting me with a donation through [GitHub Sponsors](https://github.com/sponsors/alexandrosraikos), so that I can be allowed to pour more time and care into it.

 ## Legal Disclaimer